DouglasKims/Dungeon-Crawler/Notes.md

     # QUARTERMASTER
         # SKILLS
-            # MONEY SHOOT Attack with money, increasing STR and LCK the more money is spent (lvl 1/10)
+            #      (?)
+MONEY SHOOT Attack with money, increasing STR and LCK the more money is spent (lvl 1/10)
+            # BOMB Throws a makeshift bomb that deals elemental damage to all enemies per level (lvl 1/10) (phys/fire/ice/thunder/toxic)
             # COATING grants elemental resistance for a few turns / for party (lvl 1/10)
             # APPRAISE increases EXP gain / high TP cost (lvl 1/10)
         # PERKS